 If you are in the United States, you will not have any issues.
 However, if you are in Europe, this is another story.
 Indeed, due to European regulations, many countries lost access to U.S. ETFs.

 In fact, in 2018, all the countries part of the European Union lost access to U.S. ETFs.
 This is due to the PRIIPS regulations.
-These regulations are part of a bigger package, known as MiFID II.
+These regulations are part of a bigger package known as MiFID II.
 These laws force the fund providers to provide a Key Investor Document (KID) in the investor’s language.
-And so far, U.S. fund providers have not provided them, and they are unlikely to do it in the future either.
-So, for now, European investors are not able to invest in U.S. ETFs.
+And so far, U.S. fund providers have not provided them, and they are unlikely to do it.
+So, for now, European investors cannot invest in U.S. ETFs.

-In theory, these laws are here to protect investors by giving them more information on the instruments they are using.
+In theory, these laws protect investors by giving them more information on the instruments they are using.
 However, in practice, they are only here to force people to invest in European funds.

 However, Switzerland is not part of the European Union.
 Therefore, Swiss investors still have access to U.S. ETFs.
-However, this may change in the future when the Swiss equivalent of the European laws enter into effect.
+However, this may change when the Swiss equivalent of the European laws enters into effect.
 Now, it is not entirely clear if this will apply to foreign brokers (like Interactive Brokers) or not.
 But for now, we are free to use these ETFs.

-I currently believe that these restrictions will not apply to execution-only brokers like Interactive Brokers.
+I believe these restrictions will not apply to execution-only brokers like Interactive Brokers.
 So, they should still be available in the future.

 Furthermore, not every broker gives us access to these ETFs even though they could do it by law.
 For now, only foreign brokers, like Interactive Brokers, give access to these ETFs.
 This is good since Interactive Brokers is the best broker for Swiss investors.

 If you want more information on these regulations, you can read my article on the availability of U.S. ETFs.